hakavlad/tird/docs/MANPAGE.md

 - **tird** does not support low-level device reading and writing when used on MS Windows (devices cannot be used as keyfiles, cannot be overwritten, and cannot be encrypted or hidden).
 - **tird** does not provide a graphical user interface.
 - **tird** does not provide a password generator.
-- **tird** can handle (encrypt/embed) only one file in one pass.
+- **tird** cannot handle (encrypt/embed) more than one file in one pass.
 Encryption of directories and multiple files is not supported.
 - **tird** does not fake file access, modification, and creation timestamps (atime, mtime, ctime).
 - **tird**'s encryption speed is not very fast (up to 180 MiB/s in my tests).